xjlin0/audio-list/README.md

 ```
 `sermondate%` (with the percent symbol at the end) and `type` are for filtering rows from `wp_audio_list` table in the Wordpress database.
 It will be rendered as multiple players with the style supplied.
 The player will get the file `url` from url specified with the value of `audiofile` from database.
 If there are multiple audio-list short codes, please add `id=1`, `id=2`, etc so that the id of the each player won't collide.
 If there is only one audio-list short code, id is not required.

-In the Wordpress Admin dashboard, you will find side bar menu item "Audio List" where you can add meta data for each audio or select and update each audio.
+In the Wordpress Admin dashboard, Contributors will find side bar menu item "Audio List" where you can add meta data for each audio or select and update each audio.
 The soft deleted audio won't be shown on the Wordpress frontend.

 ## Installation